VOLUNTEER IN AUSTRALIA

-- Abusive language, inappropriate behaviour and sexual harassment of any kind will not be tolerated and WWOOF membership will be cancelled immediately.
-Our Hosts will be notified immediately that you have been Blocked or Suspended.
-If required WWOOF Australia will notify Police immediately and put in a report.
+- Abusive language, inappropriate behaviour and sexual harassment of any kind will not be tolerated.
+If this occurs the WWOOF membership will be cancelled immediately.
+Hosts will be notified immediately of Blocked members.
+If appropriate WWOOF Australia will also notify Police and/or Border Force immediately.

 - WWOOF Pty Ltd may cancel a WWOOF membership if the WWOOF guidelines are not followed.

 NOTE: WWOOF does not condone the breaking of Australian laws.
 WWOOF will cancel a WWOOF membership immediately if the member’s actions may bring the WWOOF program into disrepute.

 Ask your host what they think you will need beforehand.

 - Hats, sunglasses, sunscreen, boots, gloves and torch are always useful.

 - A phone card and internet dongle.
 Telstra has the best mobile coverage in rural areas.